-- After consultation, and even if the non-public objects, the district can move funds from one federal program to another, even if this removes all federal funds from a program. - For example, the district moves Title II, III, and IV funds to Title I. This means that there would be no equitable share funds for the private school in those programs as the fund balance would be zero.
-However, there would be an increase in the equitable share dollars for Title I. - Funds may not be left behind in a federal program just for equitable share. - The equitable share for this situation would be based upon any amount left behind.
+- After consultation, even if the non-public objects, the district can move funds from one federal program to another, even if this removes all federal funds from a program. - For example, the district moves Title II, III, and IV funds to Title I. This means that there would be no equitable share funds for the private school in those programs as the fund balance would be zero.
+However, there would be an increase in the equitable share dollars for Title I. - LEA must give due consideration to the request of nonpublic entity in the event there is disagreement. - Funds may not be left behind in a federal program just for equitable share. - The equitable share for this situation would be based upon any amount left behind.